OCHA-DAP/hdx-python-api/README.rst

 #.
 Left click on your username in the top right of the web page and
    select PROFILE from the drop down menu
 #.
 Scroll down to the bottom of the profile page
 #.
-Copy the API key which will be of the
+Copy the API key which will be of the form:
-   form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+   xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 #.
-Paste the API key into a text file
+To make an API key file, paste the API key into a text file
 #.
 Save the text file with filename **.hdxkey** in the current user's
    home directory